MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 # PLL Components and Working
 A PLL generates a precise and pure clock signal, i.e., a circuit that oscillates between a high and low voltage at a specified frequency.
 Clock Signals can be generated in two ways.
 1. Using Quartz Crystals: Upon passing a mechanical stress across the faces of a Quartz crystal, an electric voltage that oscillates at a given frequency is obtained.
 The frequency spectrum of this signal is pure, and there exist no spikes at any unwanted frequency.
+However, a pure quartz crystal oscillator suffers a limitation of being restricted to only a single frequency, and cannot be tuned.
+2. Voltage Controlled Oscillators: This is a circuit component can be implemented on-chip.
+It allows a good control over the spectral purity and frequency, and offers the additional feature of tunability.

+PLLs are used to make the VCO mimic the spectral purity of a Quartz oscillator while maintaining flexibility.